2 Productivity Tips From 2 Superfast Writers

 1. Identify your most productive time of the day.

 In the experience I related above, the answer to getting more done wasn’t to work more hours.
-I needed to identify which hours were the most productive and then focus on my “most important thing” in this high-output window.
+I needed to identify the most productive hours and then focus on my “most important thing” in this high-output window.

 Johnny B. Truant feels the same.
-Truant’s a co-host of the top-rated Self-Publishing Podcast, coauthor of Write.
+Truant’s a co-host of the top-rated Self-Publishing Podcast and coauthor of Write.
 Publish.
 Repeat: The No-Luck-Required Guide to Self-Publishing Success, and the author of over 2.5 million words of popular fiction.
 In an interview for my book, he told me:

 “I have to know when I’m at my best for my most important work (morning, for writing fiction), when I tend to slack off (after meetings or podcasts), and when I can get by with relatively mindless work (afternoons).
 It’s not about getting maximal amounts done; it’s about ideally matching my capacities versus my occasional need to screw around with what needs to be done at what time.”

-Lesson: Identify when you work best, and focus on these high-level activities during your “maximum productivity window.”
-Save easier tasks–like checking and responding to email–for after lunch or during other times where your energy levels will be lower.
+Lesson: Identify when you work best and focus on these high-level activities during your “maximum productivity window.”
+Save easier tasks–like checking and responding to email–for after lunch or when your energy levels will be lower.